 - Add in flour mixture and stir or mix until everything is just combined.
 You don’t want to over mix.

 - With the help of a cookie scoop, roll dough into balls.

 - Roll dough balls in sugar before placing on baking sheet.
 The cookies will spread while baking so make sure that there’s about 2 inches between them.

 - Bake for 10 to 12 minutes.
 The cookies should appear soft and slightly under cooked.

 - Let cookies cool off for about 5 minutes before transferring to a wire rack to completely cool off.

 - The cookies can be kept in an airtight container at room temperature for up to 1 week.
 And, frozen for about a month.

 Also, if you are looking to make these chewy gingersnap cookies even better, make them into a sandwich.
 It will blow your mind!
 I recommend you try making nutmeg buttercream.

 Finally, if you are looking for another popular cookie recipe?
-Click here for a chocolate chip cookie recipe that is highly addictive.
+Here are a few of our favorites: